NPS Tier II Account Advantages and Disadvantages

 • Does Tier II NPS have tax benefits?

-No, Tier II NPS contributions don't offer any tax benefits.
-Unlike Tier 1, you can't deduct your contributions from taxable income.
+No, Tier 2 NPS contributions do not offer tax benefits.
+Unlike Tier 1, contributions cannot be claimed as deductions under income tax laws.

 • Is NPS Tier II better than FD?